Advice

 • Trouble starting or stalling: If your engine is slow to start or does start and then stalls, the cause may be clogged fuel injectors.

-• Sluggish performance: A lack of engine response when goosing the accelerator pedal or if your car’s engine seems to struggle going uphill, the culprit may be dirty fuel injectors.
+• Sluggish performance: A lack of engine response when goosing the accelerator pedal or if your car’s engine seems to struggle going uphill, the culprit could be dirty fuel injectors.

 • Black exhaust smoke: An extreme amount of black exhaust smoke can be traced back to compromised fuel injectors.